vinlok/vinlok.github.io/_posts/systems_design/2021-11-01-Systems-design.md

     - Sever keeps this as persistent connection and send data to client via this.
     - For client to send data, it has to open new connection.

+# Guidelines for designing

+1. Choose multiple datacenters or backends.
+Atleast 3.
+2. Write synchronously: This is what cassandra does using Quorum.
+3. Automate the failover.
+Example, if the local writes are slow, move to remote writes.
+4.